Frequently Asked Questions on Open NanoCarbon

 Why now?

-sea level rise, and increased global temperatures increasing chaotic and forceful weather.
+The impending danger is mass habitat destruction from ocean acidification, deforestation from increased agricultural pressure, sea level rise, increased global temperatures increasing chaotic and forceful weather.
 Additionally, melting polar regions push climate past the pre-Northern Hemispheric Glaciation point, raising sea levels even higher.
-All these factors force extreme pressures on eco-systems further accelerating climate change.
+All these factors force extreme pressures on ecosystems, further accelerating climate change.
 These reasons are why ONC was created to create and build open hardware to rapidly remove carbon from atmospheric CO2.

 Why Open Source?

 Open source is one of the fastest ways to have an idea spread.
-By keeping the ideas, and designs free, (assuming a working prototype was developed.) it allows anyone to be unencumbered to take, modify and redeploy the design local to anyone's particular deployment.
+By keeping the ideas, and designs free (assuming a working prototype was developed.) it allows anyone to be unencumbered to take, modify and redeploy the design local to anyone's particular deployment.
 This does mean the researchers in this effort would need to keep adding efficiencies as that knowledge was dispersed among industry and research communities.
 The private sector could develop proprietary technology that would radically solidify carbon.
 As there is little market for solidifying carbon, there is little economic intensive to keep this technology proprietary.
 In fact, if the manufacturing device designs were kept private, the larger goal of having the technology deployed as rapidly as possible and solidifying carbon would be slowed by municipal funding.
-There is a much larger expandable market for the products that use the carbon rather than making the solid carbon.
+There is a much larger expandable market for products that use carbon rather than making solid carbon.

-If this effort helps kickstart more sharing of research and faster publication that's a win for everyone.
-If this effort spurs the private or government into quicker and more aggressive goals, the better we all are.
-And finally, we need speed to tackle and implement solutions to climate change to begin the slowdown and ultimate reversal of all its effects.
+If this effort helps kickstart more sharing of research and faster publication, that's a win for everyone.
+If this effort spurs the private or government into faster and more aggressive goals, the better we all are.
+And finally, we need speed to tackle and implement solutions to climate change to begin the slowdown and ultimate reversal of its effects.
 If we don't act fast enough, the larger bio-sinks may collapse such that it's radically more difficult to solve both climate change and fallout effects.

 What is 500 gigatonnes of carbon (GtC)?

-To understand scale and scope, if all 430 gigatonnes of solid carbon (GtC)[*] were shipped in 2016 on container ships, it would take 28 times the total world-port container ship traffic of TEUs in 2016[^].
-Port traffic TEUs account for unloading and loading products and are thus twice as high as the actual TEUs consumed, so 28 times becomes 56 times.
-However, big items like concrete, aggregate rock, glass, and fertilizer additive are not likely to be shipped by ship and should lower the 56 years.
-As human consumption increases, the multiplier factor of 56 times is reduced.
-However, given that products aren't entirely made from just carbon, about 50 years of products built from carbon should contain most of the 430GtC.
-500 GtC is a rough estimate of anthropogenic sources needing to be removed,[˜] totaling about 33 years of total container TEUs shipping traffic in 2016, translating to about 60 years' worth of goods.
+To understand scale and scope, if 430 gigatonnes of solid carbon (GtC)[*] were shipped in 2016 on container ships, it would take 28 times the total world port container ship traffic of TEUs in 2016[^].
+Port traffic TEUs account for unloading and loading products and thus twice as high as the actual TEUs consumed so 28 times becomes 56 times.
+However big items like concrete, aggregate rock, and glass and fertilizer additive are not likely to be shipped by ship, and should lower the 56 years.
+Goods and packaging are additionally shipped via rail, truck, and air.
+Human consumption of products exponentially increases.
+All lowering the 56 multiplier factor.

 What is GtC?

 A gigatonne (Gt) is one billion metric tons (or 109 mt) or 1015 grams or one petagram (1Pg).
 Gigatonnes carbon can be written as GtC.
-GtCO2 is 3.664 times heavier in mass than GtC.
+GtCO2 is 3.664 times larger than GtC.
 500 GtC is about 1832 GtCO2.

 Why scale?